getchip/DIP-Docs/source/includes/_hdmi.md

   * 640x480
   * 720x400

+### Video Only

 HDMI DIP only does video - it does not carry an audio signal.
+However, the audio connectors on the 3.5mm TRRS jack and header pins still output stereo audio normally.

-### How to disconnect the DIP
+### How to Disconnect the DIP

+With great care!
+It's important to pull with an even force to separate the DIP from the CHIP.
+You do not want bent header pins on your DIP!
+We've found that the [IC Extractor](https://en.wikipedia.org/wiki/IC_extractor) is an excellent companion if you want to frequently remove DIPs.

 ## Open Source

-HDMI DIP is open source.
-Design files are at github.com/etcetera
+VGA DIP is open source.
+Design files are in our [github repo.](https://github.com/NextThingCo/HDMI_DIP)

 ## FAQ